The Indianapolis Motor Speedway

-An Air Force veteran, he ownded a auto repair garage in
+Force veteran, he ownded a auto repair garage

 finishing 26th.

-got the opportunity to be the backup driver for Nino
+when he got the opportunity to be the backup

 Year Car No. Car Laps Start Finish